Bailey (around home) suffered from Laminitis (Founder)

 I found that Phenylbutazone is not tolerated as well in the pony as in the horse and treatment should be discontinued if inappetence, gastrointestinal irritation, oedema or oral ulceration should occur.

-Monday: November 1: I searched about Equipalazone Powder again on the internet and this site gave more alarming information: http://www.elephantcare.org/Drugs/phenylbu.htm
+Monday: November 1: I searched about Equipalazone Powder again on the internet and a site gave more alarming information, but unfortunately the link no longer works in July 2019:

 “Both phenylbutazone and oxyphenbutazone cross the placenta and are excreted into milk. ...Cautious use in both foals and ponies is recommended because of increased incidences of hypoproteinemia and GIulceration...
 Phenylbutazone should therefore be used in pregnancy only when the potential benefits of therapy outweigh the risks associated with it.
 Adverse Effects/Warnings -...
 Therapy should be halted at first signs of any toxic reactions ( e.g., anorexia, oral lesions, depression, ....”